micLand76/OpenClassRooms-Project-3/README.md

 After the wireframes, we made the user cases in P3_03_User Cases.pdf

 ### User Stories
-Third, we've written the user stories and finaly we've made the kanban based on thoose user stories
+Third, we've written the user stories in P3_02_User Stories.docx and finaly we've made the kanban based on thoose user stories in the Project of Github